60 Emotional Release Journal Prompts to Help You Feel Lighter

 “I cannot find the right words.”

-Start with senses.
+Start with sense.
 Write “I feel tight heat in my chest.”
 Facts before meanings grease the wheels.
-Research on somatic marker hypothesis supports this body-first route (Damasio, 2018).
+Research on the somatic marker hypothesis supports this body-first route (Damasio, 2018).

 Tie the practice to an existing habit.
-I put the journal on the pillow each morning.
+I put the emotional release journaling prompts on the pillow each morning.
 Bedtime reading cannot happen until I move the journal, so I write first.

 My Story in Brief